Current opportunities

 Gravitation and Cosmology research group

-The group comprises five members of academic staff, one PDRA and 17 PhD students.
-We typically offer EPSRC funded studentships across all these areas.
+The group comprises six members of academic staff, three PDRAs and 12 PhD students.
+Below are some of the topics the group works on.
+We typically offer EPSRC funded studentships across the following areas:

-We study theoretical models for the very early universe, such as those motivated from theories beyond Einstein gravity.
-For example, we have recently shown that in such theories a contracting universe can lead to an inflationary universe after a bounce, thereby avoiding a spacetime singularity.
-We are also interested in field theory models of inflation.
+- Inflationary dynamics in cosmology: We develop and test mathematical models for the very early universe whose expansion is driven by quantum fields in a non-linear phase.
+We explore theories that go beyond Einstein gravity; for example, we have recently shown that in such theories a contracting universe can become an inflating universe after a bounce, thereby avoiding a spacetime singularity.

-The Plasma Dynamics Group is a cross-departmental research group comprising five academic members, one postdoc and 11 PhD students working on various aspects of the dynamics, evolution and stability of gravitationally stratified and/or magnetic fluids (plasmas).
+The Plasma Dynamics Group (PDG) is a cross-departmental research group comprising five academic members, two postdocs and 11 PhD students working on various aspects of the dynamics, evolution and stability of gravitationally stratified and/or magnetic fluids (plasmas).

 Our research relies heavily on analytical methods, state-of-the-art numerical modelling (HPC and GPU computing), as well as on laboratory experiments.
 Our aim is to give answers to crucial questions such as:

-- How is the plasma heated to temperatures of million degrees (by linear and nonlinear waves, magnetic reconnection/diffusion, turbulences)?
+- How is plasma heated to temperatures of million degrees by linear and nonlinear waves, magnetic reconnection/diffusion, and turbulence?

 - How can we determine the formation, nature and evolution of coherent structures (swirls, vortices) in magnetic fluids and how these structures channel energy?